deepgram/oss-repo-template/CODE_CONTRIBUTIONS_GUIDE.md

 make ensure-deps
 ```

-If you are have not forked and `git clone`'ed your fork, please review the next section.
+If you have not forked and `git clone`'ed your fork, please review the next section.

 ## GitHub Workflow